Reccy/MIDIPiano/readme.md

 Release branch names follow the [semantic versioning](https://semver.org/) format:
 - `release/MAJOR.MINOR.PATCH`
+- `release/MAJOR.MINOR.PATCH-PRERELEASE_TAG-PRERELEASE_VERSION`

 For example:
 - `release/1.33.0`
 - `release/1.33.1`
 - `release/1.33.2`
 - `release/1.34.0`
+- `release/2.0.0-alpha.1`
+- `release/2.0.0-alpha.2`
+- `release/2.0.0-beta.1`
+- `release/2.0.0-rc.1`
+- `release/2.0.0-rc.2`
 - `release/2.0.0`

+Alpha, Beta and Release Candidate (RC) branches refer to that semantic version in the branch name.

+E.g. it is possible to have an alpha branch for `v1.33.0` as `release/1.33.0-alpha.1` and then later on an alpha branch for `v2.0.0` as `release/2.0.0-alpha.1`

 ### Branching Strategy
 This project uses a slightly modified version of the [GitLab Flow](https://docs.gitlab.com/ee/topics/gitlab_flow.html) model for managing branching.